Quantifying Inefficiency of Fair Cost-Sharing Mechanisms for Sharing Economy: Related Work

 \section{Related Work}

-Our problem belongs to the general topic of network cost-sharing and hedonic coalition formation problems \cite{albers08ndg,AB12,ADTW08ndg,ADKTWR09ndg,EFM09con,HVW15,H13,RS09,RS14costsharing}.
-A study particularly related to our results is the price of anarchy for stable matching and the various extensions to $K$-sized coalitions \cite{ADN09,ABH13,HW13}.
+Our problem belongs to the topic of network cost-sharing and hedonic coalition formation problems \cite{albers08ndg,AB12,ADTW08ndg,ADKTWR09ndg,EFM09con,HVW15,H13,RS09,RS14costsharing,KS15sharinggame}.
+A study particularly related to our results is the price of anarchy for stable matching and the various extensions to $K$-sized coalitions \cite{ADN09,ABH13}.
 Our coalition formation game is a subclass of hedonic coalition formation games \cite{AB12,H13} that allows arbitrary coalitions subject to a constraint on the maximum number of participants per coalition.
 This model appears to be realistic in many practical settings of sharing economy\footnote{For example, consider taxi-ride sharing.
 Any passengers can form a coalition to share a taxi-ride, subject to the maximum capacity of a taxicab.}.

-The key notion in this paper is a {\it stable coalition structure}, also known as an element in the {\it core} \cite{AB12,BKS01}.
+Our work differs from typical cooperative games.
+In our coalition formation game, each player joins a coalition that incurs a lower individual payment, under a given cost-sharing mechanism.
+On the other hand, typical cooperative games generally do not consider a specific cost-sharing mechanism, but find a cost-sharing allocation according to certain axioms.

-One may regard the results about stable matching in \cite{ADN09,ABH13,HW13} as a special case of $K=2$ in our model.
+One may regard the results about stable matching in \cite{ADN09,ABH13} as a special case of $K=2$ in our model.
 However, unlike the stable matching problem, our model has additional structure that can be harnessed for tighter results (e.g., monotonicity).
 For example, according to \cite{ADN09}, the price of anarchy for Matthew's effect (equivalently, proportional-split cost-sharing) can be unbounded.
 Here with the help of monotonicity, we show that it is $\Theta(\log K)$.
-We also study other cost-sharing mechanisms, such as egalitarian, Nash bargaining solutions, and usage based cost-sharing mechanisms that are not considered in \cite{ADN09,ABH13,HW13}.
+We also study other cost-sharing mechanisms, such as egalitarian, Nash bargaining solutions, and usage based cost-sharing mechanisms that are not considered in \cite{ADN09,ABH13}.
 Moreover, \cite{ABH13} is based on the comparison of the {\em utility} of a stable matching, while our results are based on the comparison of the {\em cost} of a stable coalition structure.
 Although it is possible to derive some of our results (for $K=2$) from the previous results, the bounds obtained this way are typically weaker than ours and the gap can increase as a linear function of $K$.